mrtampan/mrtampan/README.md

 - 🔭 I’m currently working on company
 - 🌱 I’m currently learning vuejs and laravel
 - 😄 I'm natively speak Indonesian.
-- ⚡ Fun fact: i'am anime lover and kpop fans
+- ⚡ Fun fact: you can talk me about linux or windows

 <table>
 	<tr>